jokorone/jokorone/README.md

 - ⚡ Fun fact: ...
 -->

-Always interested in sweet UX creating solutions for even more interesting problems🤔 I'm here for all the moving bits included in the way to get there ⚙️
+Always interested in sweet UX creating solutions for even more interesting problems 🤔 I'm here for all the moving bits included in the way to get there ⚙️

-A big piot in my heart of artistic projects of all kinds 🎨
+A big spot in my heart for artistic projects of all kinds 🎨